This information will help you get ready for your intraperitoneal (IP) chemotherapy.Back to top

 During Your IP Chemotherapy

 Your nurse will put a needle through your skin and into the self-sealing disc on the port chamber.
 This will feel like a small pinprick.
-They will tape the needle in place and cover it with a small dressing.
+They will tape the needle in place and cover it with a small bandage.

 Side Effects of IP Chemotherapy

-- After your treatment is finished, try to walk around.
+- After your treatment is over, try to walk around.
 This will help with the pressure or bloating.
 Wear comfortable clothes, such as pants with an elastic band, for your treatments and for a few days after your treatments.

 - Try to empty your bladder just before you start your treatments.
 You can also use the bathroom during your treatments.